krzkrzkrz/foo.pub/go/range/index.md

 # Range

-The `range` form of the `for` loop iterates over a slice or map.
+* The `range` form of the `for` loop iterates over a slice or map

 When ranging over a slice, two values are returned for each iteration.
-The first is the index, and the second is a copy of the element at that index.
+The first is the index, and the second is a copy of the element at that index

 ```go
 package main